Beverly Buchanan: Career

-Buchanan is best known for her many paintings and sculptures on the "shack," a rudimentary dwelling associated with the poor.
+Buchanan is best known for her many paintings and sculptures on the "shack", a rudimentary dwelling associated with the poor.
 Scholar Janet T. Marquardt argues that Buchanan treats shacks not as documentary elements but as "images of endurance and personal history"; often using bright colors and a style of childlike simplicity, the works "evoke the warmth and happiness that can be found even in the meanest dwelling, representing the faith and caring that is not reserved for privileged classes."
 Her art takes the form of stone pedestals, bric-a brac assemblages, funny poems, self portraits and sculptural shacks.
 But potent themes of identity, place and collective memory unite the works uncovering the animus that runs through them: to connect with those around her and reckon with the history that shaped her communities.
+She cited Nellie Mae Rowe as an inspiration for her work, particularly her shacks.

 Buchanan is noted to have seen viewers sitting on her stone art piece Unity Stones, but let the men remain seated because she did not mind people sitting on her pieces as they contemplated the work and it represented.
 "The piece serves as a communal place to sit and talk, and do the other things that we do."

-Scholar Alex Campbell notes in an essay how Buchanan worked in a studio on College Street in Macon, GA which served as an unofficial racial dividing line for the town.
+Scholar Alex Campbell notes in an essay how Buchanan worked in a studio on College Street in Macon, Georgia, which served as an unofficial racial dividing line for the town.
 It "separated the working- and middle-class black part of town from the middle-class and affluent white part of town".

+In 1980, Buchanan's piece, Wall Column, made of four cement sections, was featured in "Dialectics of Isolation: An Exhibition of Third World Women Artists of the United States," a major feminist exhibition organized by Ana Mendieta at A.I.R.
+Gallery.